matlab-deep-learning/reinforcement_learning_financial_trading/README.md

         - I.e. selling when prices are increasing, buying when prices are falling
     - Holding a stock results in the portfolio value decreasing
     - A good reward is overwritten to be bad if any illogical trade occurs
-        - I.e. sell a stock you don’t have or buy when you don’t had cash
+        - I.e. sell a stock you donâ€™t have or buy when you donâ€™t had cash

 ## Training